rashmi-chauhan/baseline-assignment/README.md

 ## Quick Setup

 1. At the root of this repo, execute `docker-compose up`
-1. Once you see your container running as indicated by the message `LOG: database system is ready to accept connections`, execute `docker exec -i -t ads_webapp_baseline /bin/bash` to open a bash into the container
+1. Once you see your container running as indicated by the message `LOG: database system is ready to accept connections`, execute `./docker_bash.sh` to open a bash into the container
 1. Execute `yarn run develop:docker` in the bash of the container
 1. Open `http://localhost:64003/api/hello?name=me` in a browser for the Web API
    * **Note**: Any changes in `api` will reflect in your Docker container automatically thanks to Nodemon